tyfon7/WeaponCustomizer/README.md

 ### Foregrips

 You can adjust foregrips forward and backwards.
 The operator's hand will stay on the grip.
+Be aware that rotating a grip will also rotate the operator's hand, which can cause unintended weirdness.

 ### Tactical devices